Blatant Interference in Indian Elections

-I am writing to you with regard to the op-ed published by your publication “Under Narendra Modi, India’s ruling party poses a threat to democracy.”
-As an avid reader of The Economist I have experienced a deep decline in the journalistic standards and ethical values, which once was considered a prestigious publication.
+I am writing to you with regard to the op-ed published by you “Under Narendra Modi, India’s ruling party poses a threat to democracy.”
+As an avid reader of The Economist, I have experienced a deep decline in the journalistic standards and ethical values, which once was considered a prestigious publication.

-As a person of an Indian origin,living in New York for the past several years, I have closely followed the political, economic and social developments in India.
-The progress made by India in the last five years under Prime Minister Narendra Modi is unparallel and historic.
-Facts speaks for itself.
+As a person of an Indian origin, living in New York for the past several years, I have closely followed the political, economic and social developments in India.
+The progress made by India in the last five years under Prime Minister Narendra Modi is unparalleled and historic.
+Facts speak for itself.

-India as per the latest figures from all major international financial institutions including the IMF and the World Bank under Prime Minister Narendra Modi has emerged as the world’s fastest growing economy.
-Not denying that India has a long way to go achieve the high level of living for the common people, Prime Minister Modi India has laid a strong foundation in that regard: from various social security measures, to providing health insurance programs to a significantly large segment of the population, to making basic necessities like electricity, housing, affordable food, banking and internet accessible to all.
+India as per the latest figures from all major international financial institutions including the IMF and the World Bank under Prime Minister Narendra Modi has emerged as the world’s fastest-growing economy.
+Not denying that India has a long way to go achieve a high level of living for the common people, Prime Minister Modi India has laid a strong foundation in that regard: from various social security measures to providing health insurance programmes to a significantly large segment of the population, to making basic necessities like electricity, housing, affordable food, banking and internet accessible to all.

-India under Prime Minister Narendra Modi has made remarkable improvement in the business environment.
-Hope before publishing this fictious and one-sided op-ed you would have looked at the annual Ease of Doing Business report of the World Bank.
-Can you name one single country of the size of India that has jumped the rankings of Ease of Doing Business as much as India has done in the last five years.
-And what about the amount foreign direct investment that India has attracted under Prime Minister Modi.
-Here is a home work for you.
-Please prepare a list of top emerging economies on FDIs in the last five years.
+India under Prime Minister Narendra Modi has made a remarkable improvement in the business environment.
+Hope before publishing this factious and one-sided op-ed you would have looked at the annual Ease of Doing Business report of the World Bank.
+Can you name one single country of the size of India that has jumped the rankings of Ease of Doing Business as much as India has done in the last five years?
+And what about the amount of foreign direct investment that India has attracted under Prime Minister Modi.
+Here is homework for you.
+Please prepare a list of top emerging economies on FDI in the last five years.
 Let me know, what you find.

-I hope you have the resources at your disposal to conduct research on the articles critical of Sonia Gandhi – the most powerful leader of India during the 10 years if UPA regime in major Indian publications.
-I guess you can count them on your finger tips or at the most list them on a page.
+I hope you have the resources at your disposal to conduct research on the articles critical of Sonia Gandhi – the most powerful leader of India during the 10 years of the UPA regime in major Indian publications.
+I guess you can count them on your fingertips or at the most list them on page one.
 Sitting in New York, every day I can find at least a dozen news articles, op-eds and television shows in major Indian media outlets critical of the policies and views of Prime Minister Narendra Modi.

-His guiding principle of foreign policy is “Vasudhaiva Kutumbakam” or the world is one family.
+His guiding principle of foreign policy is ‘Vasudhaiva Kutumbakam’ or the world is one family.
 And he has persistently worked on this aspect, be it his steps on climate change, solar alliance, international yoga day or free satellites to third-world countries.
-Within all its economic constraints, India under him has merged as a major donor – both in terms of financial and technical knowhow.
+Within all its economic constraints, India under him has emerged as a major donor – both in terms of financial and technical know-how.

 Dear Mr Editor, I am amazed at the last two paragraphs of your op-ed.
-You might be favoring a corrupt government, but people of India, under the 10 years if UPA rule, were bitter sufferers of a corrupt and inefficient government.
+You might be favouring a corrupt government, but people of India, under 10 years of UPA rule, were bitter sufferers of a corrupt and inefficient government.
 Your biased mentality is reflected on the very fact that you have put Congress in Capital letter and BJP in small letters.
 Why?